The 6C’s of science popularisation

 To make these words intelligible, our advice is to use the funnel technique.
 Start by using simple and general words and progressively make your way to complicated and specialized vocabulary.
 For example, to define basalt, volcanologist Jacques-Marie Bardintzeff’s suggestion is to proceed step-by-step.
 Begin by a generic definition easily understood by everyone: « it is a black volcanic rock ».
 Then, progressively turn to more complex explanations, describe how basalt is formed or its composition.
 Imagine that you are speaking with a person that does not share the same native language as you.
 Focus on simple words and sentences, and explanations that are easy to grasp.

-Furthermore, beware of acronyms.
+Furthermore, when you become involved in science popularisation, beware of acronyms.
 If you can avoid using them, do not hesitate to replace them with common words which will be easier to understand by your audience.
 If not, define them.
 To avoid confusion, explain the meaning of each of the letters in an acronym.
 Indeed, many acronyms can have different meanings depending on the field in which they are used.
 For example, in biology, PCR is the contraction of « Polymerase Chain Reaction », a technique used to amplify DNA sequences.
 But this acronym can also refer to the Plan Control Room in a factory, or a Performance and Cost Report in the field of management.

 Finally, we are often tempted to list several elements to organize and clarify our speech.
 But an audience can only remember a list of two or three elements, nothing beyond four.
 When you have many aspects to discuss, divide your speech in three or four parts which include subparts.
 This structure will be clearer for your audience.
-It will make it easier for your public to memorize the important parts that are presented to them.
+It will make it easier for your public to memorise key points.

 2. Create a connection with your audience